http4k/http4k/src/docs/blog/http4k_v5/index.md

 A little later, the team received an early access invite to the [ChatGPT plugin programme] and it immediately occured that the requirements for developing plugins were all already supported within existing http4k libraries.
 So we set out to develop a plugin SDK, and [http4k-connect-openai-plugin] was born.

-The SDK provides a simple API for developers to simply compose their plugins by supplying come config and a standard `http4k-contract` endpoints, which generate the required OpenAPI specifications.
+The SDK provides a simple API for developers to simply compose their plugins by supplying some config and a standard `http4k-contract` endpoints, which generate the required OpenAPI specifications.
 The SDK does the rest for you, providing the required OpenAI plugin manifest, and then protects the API with one of 4 security models - including the ability to "login with ChatGPT" and OAuth into your plugin.

 <img class="blogImage" src="./chatgpt.png" alt="http4k openapi ChatGPT plugin"/>